OpenFreeEnergy/openfe/docs/guide/setup/creating_atom_mappings_and_scores.rst

 Scoring Mappings
 ----------------

-With many possible mappings and many ligand pairs we could form mappings between, we use **scorers** to rate if a mapping is a good idea.
+Mapping **scorers** evaluate the quality of an atom mapping and can be used as objective functions for optimizing ligand networks.

-These take a :class:`.LigandAtomMapping` object and return a value from 0.0 (indicating a terrible mapping) to 1.0 (indicating a great mapping), and so can be used as objective functions for optimizing ligand networks.
+**Scorers** take a :class:`.LigandAtomMapping` object and return a value from 0.0 (indicating a terrible mapping) to 1.0 (indicating a great mapping),

-Again, the scoring functions from Lomap are included in the ``openfe`` package.
+Lomap's scoring functions are included in the ``openfe`` package.
-The :func:`default_lomap_score` function combines many different criteria together such as the number of heavy atoms, if certain chemical changes are present, and if ring sizes are being mutated, into a single value.
+The :func:`default_lomap_score` function combines several criteria (such as the number of heavy atoms, if certain chemical changes are present, and if ring sizes are being mutated), into a single value.
+It is possible to combine scoring functions in this way because each scoring function returns a normalized value.

 .. code::